Convert anything, at global scale.

 Why convert AVI to ICB?

-Convert to ICB when recovering historical raster assets from Truevision-era systems or normalizing old image archives before moving them into PNG, TIFF, or another contemporary format.
+Choose ICB as target when recovering historical raster assets from Truevision-era systems or normalizing old image archives before moving them into PNG, TIFF, or another contemporary format.

 What changes when converting AVI to ICB?